-Thermoforming VS. Fiberglass
+Thermoforming vs Fiberglass

+We have gotten the question, "thermoforming vs fiberglass, which one is better?"
 Thermoforming and fiberglass are similar processes.
 Both have low startup costs compared to other methods, allowing cost-effective creation of lower quantities of parts.
 However, they also have some definite advantages and disadvantages.
 The charts below will help you understand the differences.

 A plastic production process that heats a rigid 2D sheet and uses a vacuum and pressure to form the plastic sheet (various materials) against a mold into a 3D shape.